Overview

 Value: 7

-Result: Pass if satisfaction is 7 or above, Fail otherwise
+Result: Pass if satisfaction is 7 or above, Fail otherwise.
+The derived metric is named

 Identity Verified Equals True